Media contact: Andy Bingle, Interpretive Programs Manager, 608-356-9462 est. 108

 Come meet all 15 species of cranes from around the world.
 Learn about the four African crane species, from the stately Wattled and elegant Blue Cranes to the stunning crowned cranes, in the Spirit of Africa Exhibit.
 View ten more species from diverse regions in Europe, Asia, Australia and North America in the Johnson Exhibit Pod, including the Endangered Red-crowned and Siberian Cranes.
 Spend some time in a pristine Wisconsin wetland with a pair of the world’s rarest cranes, the Whooping Crane.
 Here you will learn how the International Crane Foundation is bringing back North America’s tallest flying bird from the edge of extinction.

 The day will be filled with fun activities for families, including craft tables where all guests can learn how to fold an origami crane.
 Our staff will make balloon animals, and visitors will be able to work with aviculturists to create special treats for our cranes.

-Wisconsin’s Poet Laureate Karla Huston will make a special appearance.
+Wisconsin’s Poet Laureate Karla Huston will make a special appearance from 12:30 to 1:30 pm at the Whooping Crane exhibit.
 She will talk about the inspiration nature provides and the power of poetry.
 Huston also will read some select poems from our Poetry in the Prairie competition.

 Bagged lunches will be available for purchase from one of international partners, Friends of Muraviovka Park, which guests can enjoy in one of our picnic areas.